 If these points are not taken into account, TMD symptoms can arise or be further aggravated.

-Can orthodontic treatments from the past trigger TMD?
+Can past orthodontic treatments trigger TMD?

 This can result in functional problems of the masticatory system with problems in the jaw joints, symptoms such as tinnitus, dizziness and even loss of vision, descending symptoms in the neck, spine and hips, etc.